nexmo-se/hubspot-integration/README.md

 The first step is to deploy this application in Neru.

 1. Create a neru app and populate a `neru.yml` as per `sample.yml` (Important that the package.json app is creaded with esnext.
-Follow [this link](https://vonage-neru.herokuapp.com/neru/tutorials/neru-dialer/neru/dialer/create-project))
+Follow [this link](https://vonage-neru.herokuapp.com/neru/tutorials/neru-dialer/neru/dialer/create-project)).
+Don't select any starter template, because otherwise the package.json file will be overriden.
 2. Install dependencies (`npm install`)
 3. Deploy the neru app and copy the URL ending with `serverless.com`